bloeys/nset/README.md

 You can do the normal operations of add, check if item exists, and delete, but you can also do things like union sets and get intersections.

+NSet is generally faster than the built-in Go `map` by ~50% to ~3900%, and even more in certain cases.
+Not only is NSet faster, but it can store *all* 4 billion uint32 values using only `512MB`, while a map needs `16GB`, meaning NSet uses almost `97%` *less* memory.

 **Contents**:

 - [NSet](#nset)